Digital text standards

 - Use just one short URL per page.

-- Don't use a link shortening service for links that appear on websites or in applications, except for social media platforms.
+- Only use a third party link shortening service for links that appear on social media.
+Don't use them for websites or in applications.

 Readability tools